LucaFraMacera/AutonomousSystems/calogero/speech.md

     The parts in bold are not present in the slides

-# Slide 1
+# Slide 2
-**The word aerospace is essentially a combination of two words:** aeronautics **and** spaceflight. **Therefore, aerospace deals with the design, manufacturing, and maintenance of aircrafts or spacecrafts and can be thought of as the science of flight within Earth’s atmosphere as well as outside it.**
+**The word aerospace is essentially a combination of two words:** aeronautics **and** spaceflight.

+**Therefore, aerospace deals with the design, manufacturing, and maintenance of aircrafts or spacecrafts and can be thought of as the science of flight within Earth's atmosphere as well as outside it.**

 Aerospace **can be further divided in:**
-- Aeronautics:  **it is basically all things aeroplane-related within Earth’s atmosphere.**
+- Aeronautics:  **it is basically all things aeroplane-related within Earth's atmosphere.**
-- Astronautics: **it is basically all things aeroplane-related outside Earth’s atmosphere.**
+- Astronautics: **it is basically all things aeroplane-related outside Earth's atmosphere.**
 - Aviation: **the operational aspects of the aircraft**

-# Slide 2
+# Slide 3
 **The evolution of the aerospace engineering systems involves upgrades and updates on**
 - Communication, Navigation, and Surveillance (CNS) systems of aircraft
 - Guidance, Navigation, and Control (GNC) systems for air vehicles

 **For both, the aeronautical community is looking for more intelligent aerospace systems where autonomy plays a key role to keep air transportation safe and secure.**

-# Slide 3
+# Slide 4
 **An example system may follow a three-layered architecture.**
 1. **The top layer, also called the** decision layer, **consists of a domain model and a search engine**.
     - **The domain model lists the** constraints that describe the relationships between elements of the system **(which may include environmental constraints)** and the flight rules that need to be followed during planning.